voxpupuli/puppet-bareos/REFERENCE.md

 Data type: `Any`

+Tls Verify Peer: If disabled, all certificates signed by a known CA will be accepted.
+If enabled, the CN of a certificate must the Address or in the "TLS Allowed CN" list.

+Bareos Datatype: boolean
+Bareos Default: true
+Required: false

 Default value: `undef`

 ### <a name="bareos--console--director"></a>`bareos::console::director`

-== Define: bareos:console::director
 The Director resource defines the attributes of the Director running on the network.
 You may have multiple Director resource specifications in a single Console configuration file.
 If you have more than one, you will be prompted to choose one when you start the Console program.

-== Parameters
-[*ensure*]
-  present or absent the config file.

-[*address*]
-  Address

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: false

-[*description*]
-  Description

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: false

-[*dir_port*]
-  Dir Port

-  Bareos Datatype: pint32
-  Bareos Default: 9101
-  Required: false

-[*heartbeat_interval*]
-  Heartbeat Interval

-  Bareos Datatype: time
-  Bareos Default: 0
-  Required: false

-[*password*]
-  Password

-  Bareos Datatype: md5password
-  Bareos Default: Not set
-  Required: true

-[*tls_allowed_cn*]
-  Tls Allowed Cn: "Common Name"s (CNs) of the allowed peer certificates.

-  May be specified as Array.
-  Bareos Datatype: string_list
-  Bareos Default: Not set
-  Required: false

-[*tls_authenticate*]
-  Tls Authenticate: Use TLS only to authenticate, not for encryption.

-  Bareos Datatype: boolean
-  Bareos Default: false
-  Required: false

-[*tls_ca_certificate_dir*]
-  Tls Ca Certificate Dir: Path of a TLS CA certificate directory.

-  Bareos Datatype: directory
-  Bareos Default: Not set
-  Required: false

-[*tls_ca_certificate_file*]
-  Tls Ca Certificate File: Path of a PEM encoded TLS CA certificate(s) file.

-  Bareos Datatype: directory
-  Bareos Default: Not set
-  Required: false

-[*tls_certificate*]
-  Tls Certificate: Path of a PEM encoded TLS certificate.

-  Bareos Datatype: directory
-  Bareos Default: Not set
-  Required: false

-[*tls_certificate_revocation_list*]
-  Tls Certificate Revocation List: Path of a Certificate Revocation List file.

-  Bareos Datatype: directory
-  Bareos Default: Not set
-  Required: false

-[*tls_cipher_list*]
-  Tls Cipher List: List of valid TLS Ciphers.

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: false

-[*tls_dh_file*]
-  Tls Dh File: Path to PEM encoded Diffie-Hellman parameter file.
-If this directive is specified, DH key exchange will be used for the ephemeral keying, allowing for forward secrecy of communications.

-  Bareos Datatype: directory
-  Bareos Default: Not set
-  Required: false

-[*tls_enable*]
-  Tls Enable: Enable TLS support.

-  Bareos Datatype: boolean
-  Bareos Default: false
-  Required: false

-[*tls_key*]
-  Tls Key: Path of a PEM encoded private key.
-It must correspond to the specified "TLS Certificate".

-  Bareos Datatype: directory
-  Bareos Default: Not set
-  Required: false

-[*tls_require*]
-  Tls Require: Without setting this to yes, Bareos can fall back to use unencryption connections.
-Enabling this implicietly sets "TLS Enable = yes".

-  Bareos Datatype: boolean
-  Bareos Default: false
-  Required: false

-[*tls_verify_peer*]
-  Tls Verify Peer: If disabled, all certificates signed by a known CA will be accepted.
-If enabled, the CN of a certificate must the Address or in the "TLS Allowed CN" list.

-  Bareos Datatype: boolean
-  Bareos Default: true
-  Required: false

 #### Parameters